danbiocchi/oxidizedoasis-websands/docs/Jules_tasks.md

 - No performance regressions
 - Follows project architecture patterns

+### **Database-Dependent Tasks (⭐)**
+- Tasks marked with ⭐ require stable database connections
+- Execute these after core infrastructure is complete
+- May require special test database setup
+- Include database state validation

 Each task represents a complete, production-ready feature suitable for an AI autonomous agent to implement, test, and deliver as a mergeable branch.

+---

+## **PRIORITY RECOMMENDATIONS**

+Based on the current codebase analysis, the recommended execution order is:

+1. **BATCH 1-3**: Establish drone data foundation and basic chat system
+2. **BATCH 4-5**: Implement RAG capabilities and chat-RAG integration
+3. **BATCH 6-7**: Add advanced data features and frontend enhancements
+4. **BATCH 8-9**: Focus on performance, security, and compliance
+5. **BATCH 10-11**: Comprehensive testing and deployment preparation
+6. **BATCH 12-14**: Advanced features and production readiness

+This approach builds incrementally on the existing solid foundation while delivering value at each stage.